35 Birds That Nest On The Ground: Fascinating Species!

 Common Yellowthroat

-The common yellowthroat is a small songbird with males being more brightly colored than females.
+The common yellowthroat (Geothlypis trichas) is a small songbird with males being more brightly colored than females.
 They are often found near marshes, wetlands, and other moist habitats.
 These birds are ground nesters, typically using natural cavities such as hollow logs or tree holes to nest in during the summer months.

 Eastern Towhee